 The player collider is shown in green, the bypass check is blue.

-The first problem we're going to solve might appear exotic at first, but you will run into it, so let's get it out of the way right now: The player might not hit the collider at the right moment, especially at a low frame rate if your player movement speed is FPS-independent (which it definitely should be).
+The first problem we're going to solve might appear exotic at first, but it's actually pretty important to think about early on: The player might not hit the collider at the right moment, especially at a low frame rate if your player movement speed is FPS-independent (which it definitely should be).
 With fewer frames per second, the walking distance between frames increases, and the higher it gets, the more the player will overshoot.

 At high FPS, the player will hit the collider just as they get in range: